 - 23% Very likely

 - 23% Somewhat likely

 - 15% Unlikely but possible

-I would bet most of those ladies husbands are clueless – and that is scary.
-If your wife “used to be upset” about your marriage, and stopped being upset without you doing much, you may have a problem.
-Do not take her silence as evidence that it is all good, because it may not be.
+I would bet most of those ladies husbands are clueless – which is scary.
+If your wife “used to be upset” about your marriage, and stopped being upset without much change, you may have a problem.
+Do not take her silence as evidence it’s all good, because it may not be.

 As to what their husbands could do, if anything, to change their mind (less than half answered this section):

 - Work on himself personally and with others, work on his relationship with his wife, work on his relationship with his children, show that he’s stable, safe and dependable and willing to love through the pain.
 Divorce is always hiding, yet it’s because two people have decided NOT to work on it and be ALL in.

 - Yes, stop with the Fox News 24/7 and turn off the computer and tweets and email!
 I love my husband but I can’t compete.
 He would rather spend time with Shannon Breen (Fox) and Facebook than with me.